-Iraqi protesters breach parliament building in Baghdad | Law-Order
+Iraqi protesters breach Parliament building in Baghdad | Law-Order

 - Iraq

-Thousands of followers of an influential Shiite cleric breached Iraq's parliament on Saturday, the second time in a week, to protest the government formation efforts lead by Iran-backed groups.
+Thousands of followers of an influential Shiite cleric breached Iraq's parliament on Saturday, for the second time this week, to protest government formation efforts lead by his rivals, an alliance of Iran-backed groups.
+The alliance called for counter-protests, raising the spectre of civil strife.

-Iraqi security forces initially used tear gas and sound bombs to try to repel the demonstrators and caused several injuries witnessed by journalists for The Associated Press.
-The Health Ministry said it had received 60 injured patients.
+Iraqi security forces initially used tear gas and sound bombs to try to repel the demonstrators and caused several injuries, witnessed by The Associated Press.
+Once inside, the protesters declared an open-ended sit-in and claimed they would not disperse until their demands are answered.

-An expected parliament session did not take place and there were no lawmakers in the hall.
+As the numbers inside the parliament swelled, the police backed off.
+An expected parliament session did not take place Saturday and there were no lawmakers in the hall.

+By late afternoon, the Ministry of Health said that about 125 people had been injured in the violence — 100 civilians and 25 members of the security forces.

-Heeding the calls of cleric Muqtada al-Sadr, the demonstrators used ropes to pull down cement barricades leading to the gate of Iraq's Green Zone.
-The district houses official buildings and foreign embassies.
+Earlier in the day and heeding the calls of cleric Muqtada al-Sadr, the demonstrators used ropes to pull down cement barricades leading to the gate of Iraq's Green Zone, which houses government buildings and embassies.

+Al-Sadr resorted to using his large grassroots following as a pressure tactic against his rivals after his party was not able to form a government despite having won the largest number of seats in the federal elections held last October.

+With neither side willing to concede, and al-Sadr intent on derailing the government formation efforts lead by his rivals, Iraq's limbo and political paralysis has ushered in a new era of instability in the beleaguered country.

 “We came today to remove the corrupt political class and prevent them from holding a parliament session, and to prevent the Framework from forming a government,” said Raad Thabet, 41.
 “We responded to al-Sadr's call.”
 Al-Sadr's party exited government formation talks in June, giving his rivals in the Coordination Framework alliance the majority they needed to move forward with the process.